MehdiSlr/JokeBots_Bot/README.md

 # JokeBot

-JokeBot is a simple Telegram bot that sends random jokes or jokes containing specific words provided by the user.
-The bot utilizes the [JokeAPI](https://v2.jokeapi.dev/) to fetch jokes and sends them to the user via the Telegram API.
+JokeBot is a simple Telegram bot designed to send jokes to users based on various categories or specific words.
+The bot uses the [JokeAPI](https://v2.jokeapi.dev/) to fetch jokes and interacts with users through the Telegram API.

 ## Features

-- Send random jokes from various categories.
+- Send random jokes from multiple categories.
 - Send jokes containing specific words provided by the user.
+- Language selection feature to support multilingual user interactions.
 - Provides bot information and usage instructions.
+- Logs interactions for debugging and improvement.

 ## Requirements

 - PHP 7.4 or higher
 - cURL extension for PHP
 - A Telegram bot token
+- MySQL or compatible database

 ## Installation

+Follow these steps to set up the bot:

+1. Clone the repository

-1. Clone the repository to your local machine:
+Clone the repository to your local machine and navigate into the project directory:

 ```sh
 git clone https://github.com/MehdiSlr/JokeBots_Bot.git
 cd JokeBots_Bot
 ```

-2. Install the required PHP dependencies (if any).
+2. Install Dependencies

+There are no specific PHP dependencies to install via Composer at the moment, but ensure you have the cURL extension enabled.

+3. Configure `config.php`

-3. Create a `config.php` file in the project root directory and add your Telegram bot token and database details:
+Create a `config.php` file in the project root directory with your Telegram bot token and database details:

 ```php
 <?php